-From the Zwinger Palace, built in 1964, to the Opera House, there is enough in this city to keep various traveller types entertained.
+From the Zwinger Palace, built-in 1964, to the Opera House, there is enough in this city to keep various traveler types entertained.
 If you are a nature lover, you can also head to the Saxon Switzerland National Park.
 The area is a beautiful place to visit, relax and hike.
 Especially in the autumn season.
 While there, you can also add the Koenigstein Fortress to your list to see one of the largest mountain fortresses in all of Europe.
 In addition to its incredible sights, Dresden has developed a great nightlife scene, making it one of the best cities in Germany to visit.
 For hotels in Dresden CLICK HERE

 Royal Palace Madrid

 Madrid’s Broadway”, its a mixture of new and old, with Art Nouveau facades and big screens somehow blending together.
 The most famous buildings to keep an eye out for are, the Edificio Carrión the Telefónica building, and the Schweppes Building.